Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 }
 console.log(Employee.length); // 1 → because constructor takes one parameter
 ```

+## this
+1. this in global => window in browser, global obj in node js
+2. in regular func => undefined in strict mode, window in non strict mode(this substituation, when this is null /undefined implicitly window obj is attached)
+3. in method invokation => obj.x() => this referes to the obj that the method is invoked on here "obj"
+4. call, apply, bind
+5. in arrow functions => no binding of this => this referes to enclosing lexical scope meaning where the function is created => window or enclosing scope
+6. in DOM -> HTML elements on which event is called
+7. in class based this.handler => this refers to class instead of event so we have explicitely bind the function => (e) => this.eventHandler.bind(e)

 ##  IIFE (Immediately Invoked Function Expression)
 1. syntax -> (function)()
 2. function() -> JS will throw err, `Function statements require a function name`